miracuse/miracuse.github.io/docs/classes/index.md

 ### <span style="color: {{ site.alchemist_color }}">The Alchemist</span>

-The [Alchemist](alchemist/index.md) is a keen adventurer, keeping a watchful eye out for danger and a finger on the trigger.
+The [Alchemist](alchemist/index.md) is a keen adventurer, keeping a watchful eye out for danger.
 They carry a collection of handy items to throw at any problem that arises.

 ### <span style="color: {{ site.soldier_color }}">The Soldier</span>